shionte/Virelia-dots/README.md

     Full modularity — each module is optional and isolated

     Developer-oriented — optimized for productivity, not eye candy

-🧠 Credits

-    end-4

-— Hyprland base inspiration

-Caelestia

-— theme and visual concepts

-Hyprland

-— core compositor

-Arch Linux

-    — the base for it all

-📷 Preview

-(Add your screenshots or showcase here once uploaded.)

 Example layout: Hyprland + Waybar + Wofi + Kitty with JetBrains Mono Nerd Font and dark minimal theme.
 📄 License